Electron transport and Goos-Hanchen shift in graphene with electric and magnetic barriers: optical analogy and band structure: Quantum Goos-H anchen Shift in single MVP and EMVP barriers

+The lower and upper parts of the curve again correspond to $\phi <\phi_s$ and $\phi > \phi_s$ as seen earlier in Section \ref{emvp1}.
+The left and right boundaries correspond to $V < E_F$ and $V > E_F$.
+In the lower part, the GH shift is mostly negative with the left and right boundaries having positive and negative refraction respectively.

-If we compare the above expression with the one calculated in Ref.\cite{BeenakkerGH} (Eq.
-11), we shall see $\sigma(\phi) \ne - \sigma(-\phi)$ in our case.
-This happens because of the non-specular nature of electron refraction at an MVP \cite{SGMS} or EMVP barrier.
-This is an important difference in the quantum GH effect that occurs at the total internal reflection by MVP or EMVP barrier as compared to TIR by purely electrostatic barrier.
-Such a quantum GH effect can lead to interesting devices in the regime of coherent electronic transport \cite{Yellin}.
+Comparing Eq.(\ref{fullGH}) with Eq.11 of Ref.\cite{BeenakkerGH}, we see that $\sigma(\phi) \ne - \sigma(-\phi)$ in our case.
+This is due to the non-specular nature of electron refraction at an EMVP barrier.
+This is an important difference in the quantum GH effect that occurs upon TIR by an EMVP barrier as compared to TIR by a purely electrostatic barrier.

-The GH shift at a double EMVP barrier the can be calculated in the same way.
-However here the wave suffers total internal reflection either at the first interface or at the second interface.
-Thus one needs to ascertain first whether the wave will be total internally reflected by the first or second regime.
-Once that is determined the calculation of the GH shift can be carried out in the same way as described in the case of single EMVP barrier.
-Once a wave suffers TIR it will be GH shifted and will not propagate further.
-However as we put an array of such barriers the fraction of the incident electrons suffering GH shift will be enhanced
+The GH shift can be calculated similarly at a DEMVP barrier, but the wave could suffer TIR either at the first or the second interface.
+One needs to ascertain first which interface is causing TIR.
+Once that is determined, the GH shift can be calculated as described for the single EMVP barrier.
+After TIR, the wave will be GH shifted and not propagate further.
+For an array of such barriers, the fraction of the incident electrons suffering GH shift will be enhanced.
+Such a quantum GH effect can lead to interesting devices in the coherent transport regime \cite{Yellin}.

+As discussed in Ref.\cite{BeenakkerGH}, the GH shift affects the quantum transport in a pronounced manner.
+Here we will describe this aspect very briefly in a qualitative way.
+Upon multiple reflections from the interface, the GH shift gets accumulated.
+The shift causes a change in the velocity component that is parallel to the interface.
+This is different for the up and down pseudospin components and in turn lifts the degeneracy in the velocity component of the transport electrons by changing their dispersion.

+According to Landauer formula, in the ballistic regime the conductance is obtained by summing over transmittance $T$ from all channels due to spin and valley degeneracy.
+Once the GH shift is taken into account for each such channel, the upper and lower components of the pseudopsinors having two different velocities along the interfaces will contribute two more additional channels for such transport.
+As a result, the conductance will increase at the appropriate width of such a barrier .
+Similar consideration for electron transport in the presence of GH shift is valid for MVP and EMVP barriers as well.